paragparashar03/K_nearesr_neighbours_car/README.md

 You could also use the link:
 https://archive.ics.uci.edu/ml/datasets/Car+Evaluation

-# IMPORTANT:
-# If you choose to download the file from the UCI website yous must make the following change:
+# IMPORTANT:If you choose to download the file from the UCI website yous must make the following change:
 # Add the following line to the top of your file and click save:
-# buying,maint,door,persons,lug_boot,safety,class
+buying,maint,door,persons,lug_boot,safety,class

 # Attribute Information:

 # Class Values:
-# unacc, acc, good, vgood
+unacc, acc, good, vgood

 # Attributes: